petabyt/liemoth/notes.md

 ```
 - GPIO function: "gpio%d:\t %s %d %s\n" (it should accept 4 parameters?)
 - Dir Openers: "start time = %d ms\n"

+# TODO:
+- Understand the screen buffer system and make a new
+buffer, not writing to some random one
+- Real time code execution (no restart)
+- Disable/shutdown Linux side (?)
+- Interact with Linux side
+- Power saving options